comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 <p style="text-align:center; font-weight:bold;"> Devices closed for this exercise </p>

-Your legends will allocate your teams in the studio.
+Your Legends will allocate your teams in the studio.
 Once you meet your team, sit together at a table.

 ## Exercise 2: TimeGuessr Team-building exercise